Andrew L. Sorenson, M.D.

 Kathy Tran, O.D.

 Dr. Kathy Tran received her Doctorate of Optometry in 2005 from the UC Berkeley School of Optometry.
 She then completed a residency specializing in Cornea-Contact Lenses with a minor in Ocular Disease before joining our faculty in 2006.
 Dr. Tran is Chief of the Refractive Surgery Center.
 She has extensive experience in the care of laser vision correction patients.
 Dr. Tran also serves as Chief of the Cornea and Contact Lens Clinic at the UC Berkeley School of Optometry.
-She has a background in specialty contact lens fitting, including for keratoconus, post-corneal transplants, irregular cornea, orthokeratology, astigmatism, and presbyopia.
+She has a background in specialty contact lens fitting, including for keratoconus, post-corneal transplants, irregular cornea, prosthetics, orthokeratology, astigmatism, and presbyopia.

 Dr. Tran is an Assistant Clinical Professor teaching third and fourth year optometric interns and residents in patient care at the Meredith Morgan University Eye Center.
 She lectures on the topics of Refractive Surgery, Contact Lenses, and Dry Eye.
 Dr. Tran worked in private practice before becoming a full-time faculty member.
 She performed annual vision screenings for the San Francisco 49ers team from 2006-2013.
 She is a Fellow of the American Academy of Optometry.
 Dr. Tran had successful LASIK surgery in 2003 and is excited to speak to patients about laser vision correction.